dsinecos/dsinecos.github.io/_posts/2017-12-16-Function-Currying-to-abstract-out-duplicate-code-and-to-make-it-extensible.md

 ---
 layout: post
-title:  "Function Currying to abstract out duplicate code and to make it extensible"
+title:  "Higher Order functions to abstract out duplicate code and make it extensible"
 categories: blog
 ---

 Reference Problem - https://www.hackerrank.com/challenges/apple-and-orange/problem

-I attempted the above problem and used function currying to understand currying and closures better.
+I attempted the above problem and used higher order functions to understand closures better.
 The top submission for this problem uses a simple for loop.
 Clearly my approach is overkill.

 The idea behind my approach was to have an abstract level function which will return more concrete functions depending upon the parameters provided.